r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 I swear to Hekate, I can't do anything to reestablish communications until we know what's blocking them.

 **Circe:**
-So let's get this limited contract underway so we can {(M) have some fun together. /(F) avoid trouble down the road. } Come on, time's a wasting.
+So let's get this limited contract underway so we can [♂ have some fun together. /♀ avoid trouble down the road. ] Come on, time's a wasting.

 **Mash:**
 S-slow down!
 Give Senpai a little time to think it over...!